 The Child Protection Unit includes one grade level specific lesson in Kindergarten through 5th grade classrooms.
 Campbell students learn ways to help them decide if something is safe or not: specifically, about safe, unsafe, and unwanted touches, and rules about touching private body parts (we define this to students as the area covered by swimsuits).
 They also learn to say no to unsafe or unwanted touches, and to tell an adult if someone breaks rules about touching private body parts.
 Students also practice asking an adult for help, telling an adult about an unsafe situation, and being assertive to get out of unsafe situations.

 In this unit, students learn about identifying feelings in themselves and in others using physical cues like body language and facial expressions in the younger grades, in addition to tone of voice, behavior, and word choice.
 We also learned about similarities and differences, and how being similar and being different are both okay!
 This unit ties in nicely with the ideals and values captured in The Campbell Way.

-In the older grades, students learn about treating others with compassion when we recognize how they’re feeling.
+In the older grades, students learn about treating others with compassion when we recognize how they’re feeling and how to take the perspectives of others.
 We also discuss how Upstanders use empathy and compassion to make Campbell an inclusive and safe community.